redhat-nfvpe/toad/README.md

 to have been setup with passwordless sudo (unless you add `--ask-become-pass` during your Ansible run).

+For OSP deployments, the build slaves need to be registered under RHN, and repositories and guest images need to be synced locally.
+In order to enable repository sync, you need to set the ``slave_mirror_sync`` var to ``true``.

 [cira_workflow]: https://github.com/redhat-nfvpe/ansible-cira/blob/master/CIRA_Workflow.png

 [//]: # (vim: set filetype=markdown:expandtab)